TSM and VMware

-So for our example, if we backup 8 VMs in parallel, we would need to set MAXSESSIONS to at least 2+2*8=18.
-If you set MAXSESSIONS lower than 18 you will probably get a 'ANS1351E Session rejected: All server sessions are currently in use' error.
+So for our example, if we backup 8 VMs in parallel, we would need to set MAXNUMMPOINTS to at least 2+2*8=18.

 1 proxy node, called VCSDC001_PX, which is used to collate all the backups from the vStorage servers.

-You need to set up a fairly complicated set of TSM client proxy relationships, so each client will store backups in the correct place, and can access all VMs for restores.
+You might need to set up TSM client proxy relationships, depending on how many nodes you configure.
+Each client will store backups in the correct place, and can access all VMs for restores.
 This is illustrated in the picture below, and the proxy commands that you need to run on your TSM server to set these relations up are: